bgplab/bgplab/policy/6-med/index.md

 X2 has two paths toward `192.168.42.0`:

 * IBGP path received from 10.0.0.10 (X1) with metric 50.
 This is the best path due to MED value.
 * EBGP path received from 10.1.0.5 (C2) with metric 100.
-This is a valid path, but not the best.
+This is a valid path, but there are better.

 If you get a similar printout in your lab, you accomplished your mission -- you managed to change the incoming traffic flow to avoid the C2-X2 link.